vick-ram/nexios/docs/community/integrations/tasks.md

 ## Best Practices

+Guidelines for building reliable and maintainable background task systems.

 1. **Task Granularity**: Keep tasks focused on a single responsibility
 2. **Error Handling**: Always implement proper error handling in your tasks
 3. **Timeouts**: Set appropriate timeouts for your tasks